“To Have a Friend, You Must Be a Friend”

 1) When is the last time you felt seen by a friend?
 Who was it?
 Do you think they feel the same way about you?

 2) When is the last time you showed up for a friend?
-I have a story about this one.
-When my Father was in the hospital a few years back, an old friend that I didn’t really keep in touch with, appeared out of nowhere with a basket full of snacks and treats for my family.
-Then, my church stepped up and dropped off meals for my family because I was in the hospital for a few weeks from morning until nighttime.
-Visiting a sick friend, attending a funeral of their loved ones, calling them, or signing up for a meal train shows you care.
+I have stories about people showing up for me when I didn’t even realize I needed them.
+When my father was in the hospital a few years back, an old friend that I didn’t really keep in touch with, appeared out of nowhere with a basket full of snacks and treats for my family.
+It showed me that she thought of me AND my kids.
+My church then stepped up and dropped off meals for my family because I was in the hospital for a few weeks from morning until nighttime.
+Visiting a sick friend, attending a funeral of their loved ones, calling them, signing up for a meal train, going to their kids shows or games shows that you care about them.
 Show up for your friends.

 3) What do you look for in a friend?
 Is it fun?
 Trust?
 Companionship?
 Advice?
 We get and give different things from different people.

-5) I am not a huge social media person- but this Poem by David Gate speaks volumes about how to encourage a friend, other than just by liking a Selfie. https://www.davidgatepoet.com/store/p/be-kind-about-the-names.
+5) I am not a huge social media person- but this poem by David Gate speaks volumes about how to encourage a friend, other than just by liking a selfie.
 He reveals that we “were born with a limitless supply of encouragements”.
 Use the gift of encouragement on repeat.

 To whom do you owe a phone call?